UniversityofHelsinki/unitube-ilmoittamo/README.md

 ## Environments and deployments
 ### Local environment
-local environment communicates with postgres instance installed on your local environment using postgres alpine docker container
+local environment communicates with postgres instance installed on your local environment using postgres alpine docker container local environment communicates with opencast instance installed on your local environment using docker container

 ### Development environment in OpenShift
 main branch deploys to test Openshift project named Poistamo with labeling ilmoittamo-dev